-When it comes to choosing eLearning solution, the first option may not always be the best option.
-Discuss your requirement with the vendor, brief them about the audience, the context of learning, the learning schedules if any and then find the right solution.
-Try not to rush into conclusions.
+When it comes to choosing an eLearning solution, the first option may not always be the best option.
+Discuss your requirement with the vendor, brief them about the audience, the context of learning, the learning schedules if any, and then find the right solution.
+Try not to rush to conclusions.

 DON’T Ignore the Stakeholders

 Get approval from all the stakeholders right at the beginning to avoid any issues in the course of time.
-Always have detailed plan and involve the stakeholders in during course development stage too, to get valuable inputs.
+Always have a detailed plan and involve the stakeholders during the course development stage too, to get valuable inputs.

 DON’T Expect Changes to Happen Overnight

-eLearning Vendors are not magicians and hence, every stage requires certain time period.
-While course development in different styles take different time span, course delivery and manifestation of results takes time too.
+eLearning Vendors are not magicians and hence, every stage requires a certain time period.
+While course development in different styles takes different time span, course delivery and the manifestation of results take time too.
 So, wait for the changes to happen and try not to rush things.

-eLearning Outsourcing comes as the best option for organizations in which employees are unable to take ownership for course creation or in situations where high level of expertise is required.
-It also comes to the rescue when there is increased requirement for eLearning.
-The Do’s and Don’ts can assist in establishing a good client vendor relationship and receiving positive outcomes.
+eLearning Outsourcing comes as the best option for organizations in which employees are unable to take ownership for course creation or in situations where a high level of expertise is required.
+It also comes to the rescue when there is an increased requirement for eLearning.
+The dos and Don’ts can assist in establishing a good client-vendor relationship and receiving positive outcomes.